openmeteo/enhydris/doc/general/install.rst

    "System variables" double-click on Path, and add the two new directory names at the end, using semicolon to delimit them).

-   Download and install an appropriate PostgreSQL version (8.4 and 9.0 are known to work) from http://postgresql.org/ (use a binary Windows installer).
-Important: at some time the installer will create an operating system user and ask you to define a password for that user;
-   keep the password; you will need it later.
+   Download and install an appropriate PostgreSQL version from http://postgresql.org/ (use a binary Windows installer).
+Important: at some time the installer will create an operating system user and ask you to define a password for that user; keep the password; you will need it later.

    Go to Start, All programs, PostgreSQL, Application Stack Builder, select your PostgreSQL installation on the first screen, then, on